Heart Attack & Life Insurance

 Critical illness cover pays out a cash lump sum of money, if you are diagnosed with a medical condition that is listed in the insurer’s claims set e.g. cancer, heart attack, stroke.

-Some of the options available have quite strict eligibility.
+There are specific cancer related or accidental injury policies that might be useful for you to consider instead.
 We recommend that you speak with one of our experienced insurance advisers before arranging this type of policy, so that you are fully aware of what is and is not covered.

 Income protection pays you a replacement of your monthly income, if you are unable to work due to ill health.